-Computer Hardware 33% Furniture and Fittings 20% Office Equipment 10%-33% Leasehold Alterations 20% Motor Vehicles 14%-26% d) Retirement
+Computer Hardware 33% Furniture and Fittings 20% Office Equipment 10%-33% • Leasehold Alterations 20% Motor Vehicles 14%-26% d) Retirement a) Initial recognition and measurement

 The carrying amount of plant and equipment is derecognised upon disposal or where no future economic benefits are expected from its use.
 The gain or loss arising from the derecognition is recognised in the profit or loss when the item is derecognised and calculated as the difference between the carrying amount of the asset at the time of derecognition and the net proceeds of derecognition.